Generalized Laplacian Regularized Framelet Graph Neural Networks: Experiments

-\textbf{Experiment analysis.} Table \ref{tab:my_label2} summarizes the results on homophilic datasets.
+\textbf{Node Classification} Tables \ref{tab:my_label2} and \ref{tab:my_label4} summarize the results on homophilic and heterophilic datasets.
 The values after $\pm$ are standard deviations.
 The top three results are highlighted in \textbf{First}, \textbf{Second}, and \textbf{Third}.
+From the experiment results, we observe that pL-UFG and pL-fUFG achieve competitive performances against the baselines in most of the homophily and heterophily benchmarks.
+For the models' performance on homophily undirect graphs, Table \ref{tab:my_label2} shows that pL-UFG2$^{1.5}$ has the top accuracy in Cora, Photos and CS.
+For Citeseer, pL-UFG1$^{2.0}$, pL-UFG2$^{2.0}$ and pL-fUFG$^{2.0}$ have the best performance.
+In terms of the performance on heterophily direct graphs (Table \ref{tab:my_label4}), we observe that both of our two models are capable of generating the highest accuracy in all benchmark datasets except Actor where the top performance was generated from MLP.
+However, we note that for \texttt{Actor}, our pL-UFG1$^{1.0}$ achieves almost identical outcomes compared to those of MLP.

-From our experiment, pL-UFG and pL-fUFG can achieve superior performance.
-When p = 1, pGNN, pL-UFG and pL-fUFG only work on some specific graphs since the output of the graph gradient will be a step function which may result in uncertainty of the output \cite{FuZhaoBian2022}, due to non-differentiable objectives.
-During the experiment, we discover that while setting the trade-off term $\mu$ for pL-UFG and pL-fUFG, the value of $\mu$ is significantly higher than pGNN, indicating that the framelet has a major impact on the performance of the model.
-The findings of pL-UFG and pL-fUFG on heterophilic graphs are shown in Table \ref{tab:my_label4}. pL-UFG and pL-fUFG both can outperform MLP and other state-of-the-art GNNs under a low homophilic rate and obtain superior performance.
-In terms of denoising capacity, pL-UFG and pL-fUFG fared better than the baseline models.
-Finally, we conducted denoising experiments compared with PGNN.
-Figure \ref{fig:denoise} illustrates both pL-UFG and pL-fUFG outperform other models. \\ \textbf{Discussion for $\mathbf{p < 2}$.} Comparing $p < 2$ with $p = 2$ (known as Dirichlet energy regularization), we note that the case of $p < 2$ imposes lesser penalty for large gradient $\nabla_W \mathbf F$ than $p = 2$.
-Thus, the local variation is preserved, ensuring better model discriminative power (particularly for heterophilic graphs).
-The framelets utilise the retained local variation (from $p <2$) as high-frequency node information so that the over-smoothing is avoided.
-This also can explain the results in Table \ref{tab:my_label4}.
-Node classification for heterophilic graphs where the nodes have a great level of variation, benefits from the retained high-frequency information from the proposed models.
+Aligned with our theoretical prediction in Remark \ref{asymptotic_behavior} from the experiment, we discover that the value of the trade-off term $\mu$ for pL-UFG and pL-fUFG is significantly higher than that in pGNN, indicating that framelet has a major impact on the performance of the model.
+The performance of pL-UFG, pL-fUFG and others on heterophilic graphs are shown in Table \ref{tab:my_label4}. pL-UFG and pL-fUFG both can outperform MLP and other state-of-the-art GNNs under a low homophilic rate.
+In terms of denoising capacity, pL-UFG and pL-fUFG are far better than the baseline models.
+Figs. \ref{fig:denoise_cora} and \ref{fig:denoise_chamel} show that both pL-UFG and pL-fUFG produce the top accuracies across different noise levels.

+\textbf{Discussion for $\mathbf{p < 2}$.} To enable GNN model to better adapt to the heterophilic graphs, an ideal GNN model shall induce a relatively high variation in terms of the node feature generated from it.
+Therefore, compared to the models with $p=2$, the model regularized with $p \neq 2$ regularizer imposes a lesser penalty and thus produces outputs with a higher variation.
+This is supported by the empirical observation from Table \ref{tab:my_label4} in which the highest prediction accuracy for heterophilic graphs are usually achieved by our model with $p <2$.